shredthaGNAR/list-of-my-starred-repos/README.md

 * [shedaniel/AutoConfig](https://github.com/shedaniel/AutoConfig): Fork of Auto Config.
 * [thunderbird/autoconfig](https://github.com/thunderbird/autoconfig): The ISPDB, Thunderbird's database of mail configuration files.
 * [jaakkopasanen/AutoEq](https://github.com/jaakkopasanen/AutoEq): Automatic headphone equalization from frequency responses
+* [SirCryptic/autoexif](https://github.com/SirCryptic/autoexif): want to remove sensitive data from photos or even view it? use autoexif to easily help you do that no more remembering syntaxs with this user-friendly tool.
 * [synappser/AutoFocus](https://github.com/synappser/AutoFocus): A focus-follows-mouse implementation on steroids!
 * [wting/autojump](https://github.com/wting/autojump): A cd command that learns - easily navigate directories from the command line
 * [tsaost/autoload-temporary-addon](https://github.com/tsaost/autoload-temporary-addon): Automatically load temporary addons from a local directory when Firefox starts